-The snowfields can be dangerous on this hike, especially when they are icy early in the morning.
+- The snowfields can be dangerous on this hike, especially when they are icy early in the morning.
 Trekking poles are helpful for stability when crossing the snowfields as are microspikes.
 As an additional precaution, some hikers bring an ice axe.

 - Bring sunscreen.
 Burns develop easily here due to open exposure and reflective snowfields.

 - Stop by the North Fork Brewery in Deming for post-hike pints and pizza.

-Similar hikes to the Ptarmigan Ridge hike
+Getting to the Ptarmigan Ridge Trailhead

 From Glacier, drive east on Mount Baker Highway to the end of the road at Artist Point parking area.
 A Northwest Forest Pass is required.
 The road is closed from fall through to early summer.

 You must be logged in to post a comment.